Search: 273 results

 Verse ConceptsTaxationTributesTaxValuation Of PeopleTax To Be Paid

-He did evil in the eyes of Yahweh according to all that his ancestors had done.
+And he did evil in the sight of Jehovah, according to all that his fathers had done.

 Verse Conceptsenemies, of Israel and JudahProphecy, Fulfilment Of OtWord Of GodGod Spoke By The Prophets